LoyolaChicagoBooks/introcs-csharp/rst/monotools.rst

 ------------

-In the interest of providing a consistent experience for our students who use various operating systems on their on=wn machines, we will be using the multi-platform Mono (the SDK).
+In the interest of providing a consistent experience for our students who use various operating systems on their own machines, we will be using the multi-platform Mono (the SDK).

 We find the IDE Xamarin Studio convenient to integrate everything for a beginner,